danielsabinasz/DynamicFieldFlow/examples/images/README.txt

-These images are owned by the Chair Theory of Cognitive Systems, Institut für Neuroinformatik, Ruhr-Universität Bochum.
+These images have been created by Jonas Lins at the Institut für Neuroinformatik (ini.rub.de) and are part of the public domain.
+Thanks!